 8. Prince Abdulaziz | 482 feet

 She’s been redecorated once — in 2007 — in a project that took 15 months to complete, without even taking into account the rest of the ship’s upkeep.
-The Prince Abdulaziz is known for its combination of bold colours and fusion of traditional and modern design, thanks to its influence from the late David Hicks.
+The Prince Abdulaziz is known for its combination of bold colors and fusion of traditional and modern design, thanks to its influence from the late David Hicks.

 LOA: 482 feet (147.01 metres) Builder: Helsingor Vaerft Country of build: Denmark Year of build: 1984 Yacht owner: Prince Abdul Aziz bin Fahd Yacht price: $100 million Number of guests: 64 Number of crew: 65